A survey on the growth rate inequality for sphere endomorphisms: Introduction

-More interestingly, to this day there is no list of well understood obstructions for the inequality to hold for the {\it two dimensional sphere}.
-Moreover, in trying to undersand this simple yet fundamental question of low dimensional dynamics, there are significant other open questions and problems that arise. \\
+More interestingly, to this day there is no well-understood list of obstructions for the inequality to hold on the \textit{two-dimensional sphere}.
+Moreover, in trying to understand this simple yet fundamental question in low-dimensional dynamics, several other significant open problems arise.